krypton-0x00/atom/README.md

 Atom will automatically update when a new release is available.

 You can also download `atom-windows.zip` (32-bit) or `atom-x64-windows.zip` (64-bit) from the [releases page](https://github.com/atom/atom/releases/latest).
-The `.zip` version will not automatically update.
+The `.zip` version will not automatically update and also you have to add the path of the atom folder to $PATH Env variable in order to access it through command line.

 Using [Chocolatey](https://chocolatey.org)?
 Run `cinst Atom` to install the latest version of Atom.